 More Reasons for Outside Editing

-All this advice on outside editing/proofreading is especially true if you’re self-publishing your novel, because you’re the last stop before the public gets their hands on your work.
+All this advice on outside editing/proofreading is especially true if you’re self-publishing your novel, because in that case you’re the last stop before the public gets their hands on your work.
 It’s all on you to get this right, so you really need another opinion or two on whether or not this story is ready for the world.

 I can hear the question though: I plan to submit to publishers and not do this all by myself.
 Won’t the publisher’s editor catch what’s wrong with my writing?